San Luis F.C.

-San Luis Fútbol Club was a Mexican professional football club based in the city of San Luis Potosí, that played in the Primera División, the top division of Mexican football.
+San Luis Fútbol Club, simplified as San Luis FC, was a Mexican professional football club based in San Luis Potosí.
+Until 2013, it competed in Liga MX, the top division of Mexican football, and played its home matches at the Estadio Alfonso Lastras.
 Founded in 1957 as Santos de San Luis, the club changed its name to Real San Luis in 1997, later renamed as Club San Luis in 2004, and finally in 2007, it changed to its last used name.

-The team's nickname of Tuneros, a reference to the tuna fruit, was later changed to Gladiadores.
+Nicknamed Tuneros, a reference to the tuna fruit, was later changed to Gladiadores.
 The nickname for the team was then changed to Reales.
 The nickname Tribu Real was a reference to the fact that the team was once named Real San Luis.
 Another nickname recently given to the team was El Equipo del Milagro (The Miracle team) because of the last-minute "miracle" to stay in the Primera División de México.
 San Luis played their home games at the Alfonso Lastras Rámirez Stadium.
 On May 28, 2013 it was confirmed the team would be moved to Tuxtla Gutiérrez, Chiapas, and be renamed Chiapas Fútbol Club.